Put Your Exceptional Teaching Skills to Use at the Inaugural Music Teacher Guild Conference, Accelerate

 Educators participate from 15+ countries, representing public schools, private studios, community programs, and higher-education settings around the world.

-For presenters, this means:
+For instructors, this means:

 Your work reaches educators working in diverse cultural, funding, and instructional contexts